- What is cervical cancer?

 Though the program is administered within each state, the Centers for Disease Control and Prevention (CDC) provides support to each state program.

 Each state’s Department of Health will have information on how to contact the nearest program participant.
 For more information on this program, you can also contact the CDC at 1-800-CDC-INFO (1-800-232-4636) or on the web at www.cdc.gov/cancer/nbccedp.

 If cervical cancer is detected during screening in this program, most states can now extend Medicaid benefits to these women to cover the costs of treatment.

-You can learn more about this program in our document called National Breast and Cervical Cancer Early Detection Program.
+You can learn more about this program in National Breast and Cervical Cancer Early Detection Program.

 HPV vaccine costs

-It’s expected that insurance plans will cover the cost of the HPV vaccine in accordance with the Federal Advisory Committee on Immunization Practices (ACIP) recommendations.
-ACIP has also recommended that the HPV vaccine be included in the federal Vaccine for Children (VFC) entitlement program, which covers vaccine costs for children and teens who don’t have insurance or who are underinsured.
+Insurance plans cover the cost of the HPV vaccine in accordance with the federal Advisory Committee on Immunization Practices (ACIP) recommendations.
+The HPV vaccine is also included in the federal Vaccine for Children (VFC) entitlement program, which covers vaccine costs for children and teens who don’t have insurance or who are underinsured.

 Last Medical Review: 11/20/2016